Bobbyztz/chinawords/app/components/fileTree.md

 - **UnderConstruction.tsx** is used by most page components as they are currently placeholders
 - **TabComponent.tsx** is used by the Food page (`app/food/page.tsx`) to display content in tabs
-- The homepage (`app/page.tsx`) uses multiple section components:
+- The new homepage (`app/page.tsx`) uses components from the `app/components/homepage/` directory
-  - ChinawordsNavigation
-  - HeroSection
-  - InitiativesSection
-  - SustainabilitySection
-  - CommunitySection
-  - NewsletterSection
-  - BiophilicFooter
+- **BiophilicFooter.tsx** is used in multiple pages including profile, login, upload, and food plugin privacy pages